 Mayor Shaw has stated that he would prefer the board hire one person to fill the roles of town administrator, clerk, zoning administrator, and finance officer (treasurer).
 That’s pretty much where we were until last July when our former clerk, Bobbie Hatley, resigned.
 She, Commissioner Cheek, and Mayor Shaw were the de facto administration of the Town of Ramseur, and that arrangement ended badly for several reasons, not the least of which involved tasking one person with far too many responsibilities.

-It wouldn’t matter if we paid an administrator a salary $100,000 or $1,000,000; if you ask more than is humanly possible from a person no amount of money will make the arrangement work.
+It wouldn’t matter if we paid an administrator a salary of $100,000 or $1,000,000; if you ask more than is humanly possible from a person no amount of money will make the arrangement work.
 Asking one person to fill too many roles in an operation as complex as a town – even one as small as Ramseur – is a recipe for failure.
 Our Board of Commissioners should be working to fill two positions: town clerk and town administrator.

-In those two individuals the board should should be looking for a combination of experience and education that would allow a clerk and administrator, working as a team, to handle all of the administrative duties listed above and others that may arise in the course of doing the town’s business, including billing and collecting payments for our water and sewer utilities.
+In those two individuals, the board should be looking for a combination of experience and education that would allow a clerk and administrator, working as a team, to handle all of the administrative duties listed above and others that may arise in the course of doing the town’s business, including billing and collecting payments for our water and sewer utilities.
 If additional help turns out to be necessary, that need could be filled by part-time student interns or retirees employed a few hours each week to answer telephones and accept payments at the front desk.
 It’s not rocket science folks.

 The remainder of this article will lay out why I believe this is the solution we should pursue.
 I will draw from sources at the UNC School of Government (SoG), as well as relevant information from other states.